Complex Gastro-intestinal tract Surgeries Medical Value Travelers from Zimbabwe to India

 Economics 101 would then dictate that the handful surgeons are able to command premium rates for conducting GI tract surgeries.
 This would make it unaffordable for most but the well off Zimbabweans to receive the care they need.
 But capping the compensation of these experts would mean they would emigrate.
 Therefore, for their surgical needs, Zimbabweans have to look for places such as India where such surgeries are readily available and at affordable prices.

-Orthopedic surgery patients from Zimbabwe to India
+Gastro-intestinal tract surgery patients from Zimbabwe to India

 Patients from Zimbabwe have been traveling abroad for medical treatments for years.
 Many travel to neighboring African countries such as South Africa, Mozambique, etc.; some travel to countries as far away as India, Singapore, Dubai, etc. India has received several thousand medical value travelers from Zimbabwe since 2010.
 The lower cost of healthcare in India compared to US and South Africa is the main aspect that attracts Zimbabweans to travel to India.
 A surgery could cost as little as 30% in India as it would in South Africa.